 And it’s not like they’re looking for a return on that time, money, or energy.
 They just did it because they knew I could be something.
 And at this point, I still don’t know what I can be, or what I should be, that could even…I guess, make up for all of the things people have invested in me.

 Raven reflected on her group of friends, and why she feels like they are in a good place:

 “We’re in our early 20s right?
 So, I feel like all of my friends are on a great trajectory to doing something great, because they have the motivation to do something.
 That’s one thing I am proud to say, that my circle has the motivation to do something.
 Everyone might not want to be a doctor.
 Everyone might not want to be in college, but they want to do something.
 They have the motivation to be something.”

-She talked about the months she spent earlier in the year living, studying, and traveling in Europe:
+She talked about the months she spent living, studying, and traveling in Europe:

 “I think being abroad restored my sense of adventure.
 Mainly because, it was nice to wake up one day and not wake up in the same place you were yesterday.
 That’s kind of what I wanted my life to always be.
 Not necessarily location, but just mindset…that when I wake up, I’m not the same person I was before.
 I’ve learned.
 I’ve grown.
 I’ve aged…unfortunately!

 …One thing that I saw when I went abroad, was that I kinda won the geographic lottery when it came to being Black…as much of a lottery as you can call it I guess.
 Because I had the opportunity – it might not have been the best opportunity – but I had the opportunity to go to school, I had the opportunity to do a lot of things.

 Whereas a lot of the Black people in Europe – other than like Paris or London – are like immigrants coming from Africa, so there’s a big issue with homelessness, with joblessness…and that could have very easily been me if I wasn’t born in America.